Archomeda/OBS-GW2-Plugin/README.md

 *Please note that, although these features are planned, I cannot guarantee when it will be implemented, if at all.
 I also cannot guarantee that it will be implemented as advertised; everything is subject to change.*

-### Update notification
-A new version means new features, bugfixes, etc., but no one wants to manually check if some software has been updated.
-Because of this, having a notification when a new update of the plugin is available is very useful.
-I want to have this feature ready before I release the first public version.

 ### Guild Wars 2 API
 Supporting the official Guild Wars 2 API is an important feature.
 For example,